January 14, 2020

 We measure value by cost-per-year-of-use, so you're not just looking at initial cost, but how much the cookware costs over its life span.
 For example, aluminum nonstick cookware is inexpensive (or should be), but has an average life span of 1-5 years.

-A good quality set of clad stainless steel cookware is going to be a larger initial investment, but it's going to last decades.
-This makes its cost-per-year-of-use low; in most cases, lower than the inexpensive nonstick cookware that you have to replace every couple of years.
+A good quality set of clad stainless steel cookware is a bigger initial investment, but it will last for decades.
+This makes the cost-per-year-of-use low; in most cases, lower than the inexpensive nonstick cookware that you have to replace every couple of years.

 You can figure in the warranty, too.
 Cookware should come with a lifetime warranty against manufacturing defects, meaning the maker will replace any pan that breaks due to faulty workmanship.
-A lot of people think this applies to a nonstick coating, but it doesn't, as these coatings losing their nonstick properties is considered normal wear and tear.
+A lot of people think this applies to a nonstick coating, but it almost never does because nonstick coatings are expected to wear out in a few years, plus it's almost impossible to prove that the coating wore out due to a manufacturer defect rather than normal wear and tear.

 Cuisinart stainless has a lifetime warranty.
 This cookware holds up well, but if a piece does warp, rust, or break, Cuisinart will replace it free of charge.

 The upshot here is that if you invest in good quality cookware, you will spend less in the long run, even if you spend more initially.
-And, you want to buy a known brand with a good warranty to protect yourself in case something goes wrong.
+Also, you want to buy a known brand with a good warranty to protect yourself in case something does go wrong.
+No-name brands are always a risk for honoring the warranty.

 back to top